aleen42/PersonalWiki/Programming/JavaScript/web_api/worker/worker.md

 };
 ```

-Then, on the worker thread, you have to create a event listner named `connect` to listen to the port:
+Then, on the worker thread, you have to create an event listener named `connect` to listen to the port:

 ```js
 self.addEventListener('connect', function (e) {